Avoiding Burnout: Self-Care and Wellness (Offered for Spring 2017)

 The goal of the Conferences and Publications breakout session is to provide new graduate students with advice for navigating two important aspects of graduate student life.
 Understanding conference attendance and publications are vital steps for building a graduate student’s professional reputation and future employment.
 This session offers students an introduction to preparing for success in both of these areas.

 Diversity: What you Should Know as a TA

 This workshop will focus on various categories of diversity as well as stereotypes Teaching Assistants need to be aware of.
 In addition, we highlight best practices for fostering an inclusive learning environment in classrooms.

-Effective Teaching Strategies for Higher Education
+Effective Teaching Strategies for Higher Education (Offered for Spring 2017)

 The goals of this workshop include providing Teaching Assistants with principles and strategies for developing effective lectures and/or discussions, as well as models for creating active and engaged learning environments.
 Presenters will also discuss ways to integrate student-learning paradigms into your classes to promote deeper student engagement and understanding.

 This panel will include faculty from a variety of graduate programs.
 Panelists will provide insights on research and mentoring relationships with students.
 They will also share academic and professional expectations for their graduate students, and how they differ from those for undergraduates.

 First Time Graduate Assistant (Offered in Spring 2017)

 The session will focus on pedagogical concerns of new Teaching Assistant’s (TA’s), including classroom management, lesson planning, and lesson preparation.
 Participants will also discuss logistical concerns such as where to locate teaching materials or technical support.
 Research Assistants (RA) roles and responsibilities will also be addressed.